Frank-Wiebeler/agrirouter-redirection-server/README.md

-# Example for using the agrirouter redirect URL to handle multiple environments
+# agrirouter redirection server

+## What is this repository about

+When having more than 2 environments of your application, you might run into the issue, that those environments wait for agrirouter authorization response at different URLs.
+To fix this, here is an example microservice of a redirection Server

+## What is agrirouter

+Please refer to <https://www.my-agrirouter.com> for mor information.

 ## Setup in agrirouter

-Add a redirect URL to your application:
+* Add a redirect URL to your application:

 ![image](./images/config.png "Image")

 This URL should point to your redirection microservice.

-Configure all Extensions by changing the variable "config" in index.json.
+* Configure all Extensions by changing the variable "config" in index.json.

 ## Setup the redirect microservice